 Do check online the latest Eurostar and Eurotunnel travel information before you leave for the station.

 The current advice from the European Commission is that flights to and from the UK will still be able to operate. lastminute.com is a fully licensed travel agent/tour operator, so rest assured your booking is in good hands and we will update any information on this page as it becomes available to us.
-As it stands all bookings departing after 29th of March 2019 are confirmed.
+As it stands all bookings departing after 31st October 2019 are confirmed.

 The EHIC currently allows any EU citizen to gain access to medical care when they are travelling in another EU country.
 The situation is unclear on this in the light of an agreed Brexit deal, but if we do leave the EU in a no-deal Brexit situation UK registered EHICs will no longer be valid.